Hourly Paycheck Calculator US Federal

 How should I enter overtime hours?

-List overtime hours separately at 1.5× the regular rate (or the specific premium your employer uses).
-The tool recalculates FICA and federal withholding on the higher gross pay.
+List overtime hours separately at 1.5× the regular rate.
+The calculator recomputes taxes on the higher gross.

 How are bonuses and commissions handled?